Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 There are huge series of wetlands here to explore and you’ll get some pretty fantastic views from the water too.

-The Nancy Island Historic site is a great place to learn a little Canadian history and a great 2km walk through the woodlands where you’ll be able to spot some beautiful birds.
+The Nancy Island Historic site is a great place to learn a little Canadian history.
+This national historic site also has a great 2km walk through the woodlands where you’ll be able to spot some beautiful birds.

 For more information on the park visit their website.